-On Behalf of the Community Services Block Grant By signing my name below, I Todd A. Landry, certify that contents of the attached MOU and that all of my questions has satisfactorily.
-I understand and agree to the full ve been discussed and answered My signature certifies my understanding of the terms outlined ☐ The MOU Services Coordination, Referral and Partn ☐ The Operating Budget ☐ The Infrastructure Funding Agreement By signing this agreement, I also certify that I have the legal au above) to the terms of: The MOU Services Coordination, Referral and Partn The Operating Budget The Infrastructure Funding Agreement I understand this MOU may be executed in counterparts, each this MOU expires on July 1, 2025. being considered an original, and that Todd A. Landry 8/9/2022 Authorized Signatory Date Todd A. Landry Director, Maine OCFS Name/Title
+On Behalf of the Community Services Block Grant By signing my name below, I Todd A. Landry contents of the attached MOU and that all of my questions has satisfactorily. t I understand and agree to the full ave been discussed and answered My signature certifies my understanding of the terms outline ☐ The MOU Services Coordination, Referral and Part ☐ The Operating Budget ☐ The Infrastructure Funding Agreement • By signing this agreement, I also certify that I have the legal a above) to the terms of: The MOU Services Coordination, Referral and Part The Operating Budget The Infrastructure Funding Agreement , , , , , , I understand this MOU may be executed in counterparts, each this MOU expires on July 1, 2025. n being considered an original, and that DocuSigned by: Todd A. Landry 8/9/2022 Authori ed Signatory Date Todd A. Landry Director, Maine OCFS Name/Title

-Office for Family Independence Maine Department of Health and Human Services 109 Capitol Street Augusta, Maine 04333
+Office for Family Independence

+Maine Department of Health and Human Services

+109 Capitol Street

+Augusta, Maine 04333

-On Behalf of the Temporary Assistance for Needy Families / Additional Support for People in
+On Behalf of the Temporary Assistance for Needy Families / Additional Support for People in Retraining and Employment (TANF/ASPIRE) programs

-Retraining and Employment (TANF/ASPIRE) programs By signing my name below, I Anthony Pelotte , certify that contents of the attached MOU and that all of my questions has satisfactorily.
-My signature certifies my understanding of the terms outlined ☐ The MOU Services Coordination, Referral and Partr ☐ The Operating Budget ☐ The Infrastructure Funding Agreement • By signing this agreement, I also certify that I have the legal at above) to the terms of: ☑ The MOU Services Coordination, Referral and Partr ☑ The Operating Budget ☑ The Infrastructure Funding Agreement I understand this MOU may be executed in counterparts, each this MOU expires on July 1, 2025. n being considered an original, and that DocuSigned by: S074206D26844D1 Authorized Signatory 8/19/2022 Date Anthony Pelotte Director Name/Title Hame, hac
+Retraining and Employment (TANF/ASPIRE) programs sy signing my name below, I Anthony Pelotte, certify that I understand and agree to the full ontents of the attached MOU and that all of my questions have been discussed and answered atisfactorily.
+My signature certifies my understanding of the terms outlined herein and agreement with: ☑ The MOU Services Coordination, Referral and Partner Commitments Section ☑ The Operating Budget ☑ The Infrastructure Funding Agreement y signing this agreement, I also certify that I have the legal authority to bind my agency (outlined bove) to the terms of: ☑ The MOU Services Coordination, Referral and Partner Commitments Section ☑ The Operating Budget ☑ The Infrastructure Funding Agreement understand this MOU may be executed in counterparts, each being considered an original, and that his MOU expires on July 1, 2025. - DocuSigned by: Anthony Pelotte Director Jame/Title